Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Low grades or changes in school performance may be signs that your teen is struggling with drug or alcohol addiction.
 Even a slight slip in grades may indicate that your teen needs to attend rehab, especially if they are at risk for mental health problems.

 In such cases, your teenager may dedicate more time to drugs and less time to their studies.
-Or they may also lose concentration on homework, tests, and grades.
+They may also lose concentration on homework, tests, and grades.

 If your teen acts secretively or defends unusual behavior, it might indicate drug and/or alcohol use.